 Liquidity and Capital Resources

-At March 31, 2021, the Company had cash and cash equivalents of $21.6 million and a working capital surplus of $21.1 million.
-The decrease in cash and cash equivalents of $34.5 million over the year ended December 31, 2020, was due to operating activities and changes in working capital including foreign exchange losses on cash balances ($12.6 million increase in cash), offset by investing activities ($31.1 million decrease in cash) from capital expenditures incurred at the Eagle Gold Mine and financing activities ($16.0 million decrease in cash) from principal and interest repayments made on credit facilities.
+At March 31, 2022, the Company had cash and cash equivalents of $40.7 million (December 31, 2021 - $31.3 million) and a working capital surplus of $118.2 million (December 31, 2021 – $62.8 million surplus).
+The increase in cash and cash equivalents of $9.4 million over the year ended December 31, 2021, was due to financing activities ($47.8 million increase in cash) from shares issued for cash and draws made on credit facilities and long term debt.
+This is partially offset by operating activities and changes in working capital including foreign exchange losses on cash balances ($6.7 million decrease in cash) and investing activities ($31.5 million decrease in cash) primarily from capital expenditures incurred at the Eagle Gold Mine.

-Management believes 2021 production and financial guidance remain achievable assuming there is no significant impact on operations at the Eagle Gold Mine due to the COVID-19 pandemic.
+Victoria’s operational outlook assumes that operations will continue without any significant COVID-19 related interruptions.
 The Company has taken precautions to mitigate the risk of COVID-19 on operations.
 However, the COVID-19 pandemic and any future emergence and spread of similar pathogens could have a material adverse impact on our business, operations and operating results, financial condition, liquidity and market for our securities.
+Refer to the “Risk and Uncertainties” section of this MD&A.

 The technical content of this news release has been reviewed and approved by Paul D. Gray, P.Geo, as the “Qualified Person” as defined in National Instrument 43-101 - Standards of Disclosure for Mineral Projects.